btcreversal/safemasternode/Masternode_Setup_Guide.md

 *these scripts automatically install the daemon and a bootstrap; therefore, they will take some time to run.
 Please be patient.*

 #### Linux Dependencies
-apt-get install curl -y
+apt-get install net-tools curl -y
-apt-get install net-tools

 Ubuntu 16.04 VPS: